Gyata M.J. Kimmons

 Gyata is the Founder and Chief Executive Officer of Ridge Strategy Group, a public affairs and business development firm focused on helping clients achieve their goals by leveraging relationships and experience.

-Beginning in the Cook County State’s Attorney’s office and up through his work as a consultant and lobbyist with Serafin and Associates, Gyata has been embedded within the core of Chicago’s political, business and community-based strata.
-While at Serafin, Gyata established a name for himself as a true liaison and someone who can get projects completed.
-Whether it was assisting global companies in becoming entrenched in the Chicago market, advocating for local community programming groups, helping to develop growth opportunities through airport concession programs, assisting with public relations plans for Fortune 100 companies, or executing municipal and zoning code review to benefit clients, Gyata has a tremendously successful track record of zealous advocacy.
+Beginning in the Cook County State’s Attorney’s office and up through his work as a consultant and lobbyist, Gyata has been embedded within the core of Chicago’s political, business and community-based strata.
+While at Serafin and Associates, Gyata established a name for himself as a true liaison and someone who can get projects completed.
+Whether if it was assisting global companies in becoming entrenched in the Chicago market, advocating for local community programming groups, helping to develop growth opportunities through airport concession programs, assisting with public relations plans for Fortune 100 companies, or executing municipal and zoning code review to benefit clients, Gyata has a tremendously successful track record of zealous advocacy.

 Before joining the Serafin team, Gyata served as the Senior Manager of Public Affairs and Government Relations for Walmart Stores, Inc. He helped formulate the company’s market entry strategy into Chicago, the first urban area in America to welcome the world’s largest retailer.
 Continuing to provide services for both Walmart and Sam’s Club operations, Gyata continues to be a trusted advisor to the company and often weighs in on company business strategy across the country.